NataEn/converter/README.md

-## Converter- Front-End react Application
+## Converter- Front-End React Application
 This is a React application with state managment done by Redux architecture.

 ## Available Scripts